-Basecamp is a project management system and at first glance, it may not seem to have much to do with customer support.
+Basecamp is a project management system and at first glance, it may not seem to have much to do with customer support or be much in regards to online customer support tools.
 However, with a little outside-of-the-box thinking the software can be used to create to-do lists with clients for finalizing deliverables, ongoing maintenance, logging bugs or ongoing conversations and progress check-ins.

 Features: Team and clients collaboration, consolidated communication, due dates, keyword filters, project catch up and file download.

 No matter what tools you ultimately use, there is both art and science to great customer support.
 Check out this post to learn more and keep your customers so happy they come back for more.